Play drums is good for your body and your brain, improves your physical health, and it’s also enjoyable for you because it’s fun!

 Mystics and musicians have recognized the power of rhythmic music for a long time.

-Different rhythms have been used in religious ceremonies for thousands of years to induce states of trance and help people focus and concentrate.
+Different rhythms have been used in religious ceremonies for thousands of years to induce states of trance and help people focus and concentrate, and recover from illness.

-An awaken vision of drumming, says that it puts you in the present moment, because while you are drumming you move your body and increase awareness toward the flow of life.
+This is why drumming is actually great for recreation, because it puts you in the present moment, While you are drumming you move your body and you can also increase awareness toward the flow of life.

 When you flow within the magic of the pace you don’t think about your past and you think about the future.